How to clean preventive maintenance

 Clean condenser coils

-Use a coil cleaner and soft brush to gently clean the outdoor condenser coil, removing any dirt or debris buildup.
+Use a condenser coil cleaner and a soft brush to gently clean the outdoor condenser coils, removing any debris or buildup.

 3. 3